uviclibraries/wordpress/open-ed-account-setup.md

 **6. Log in to WordPress:**
    - Use the username and password that were included in your confirmation email.<br>
    ![Log onto WordPress](/images/opened-setup-08b.png)

+**7. Next Steps:**
+   - Great job!
+You will configure your website during class time, using your choice of over 40 templates.
+   - If you had any problems setting up your website, please email rmccue@uvic.ca with a description of your problem, and I will help you during class time as we work on our websites.

 [NEXT STEP: Create youur first Blog Post](open-ed-blog-post){: .btn .btn-blue }